philsong/dogecoind-docker/testnet/README.md

 ## Run Container

-First time: Create, Launch & Attach to a docker _container_ named _dogecoind-testnet_, using the image _dogecoind:testnet_ and the data container volume _dogecoind-testnet-data:
+First time: Create, Launch & Attach to a docker _container_ named _dogecoind-testnet_, using the image _dogecoind:testnet_ and the data container volume _dogecoind-testnet-data_:

 ``docker run -it --name=dogecoind-testnet --volumes-from=dogecoind-testnet-data dogecoind:testnet bash``